edikkesh/Open3D/README.md

 	The code is tested on Windows.

 * The C++ example executable is located at Open3D\build\bin\examples\Debug.
-	The program accept the name of a mesh file as a parameter:
+	The program accepts the name of a mesh file as a parameter:

 		solution test_mesh.ply